-Under the Amended and Restated 1996 Employee Stock Purchase Plan, (the "Purchase Plan"), the Company is authorized to issue up to 300,000 shares of common stock to its full-time employees, nearly all of whom are eligible to participate.
-Under the terms of the Purchase Plan, employees can choose as of January 1 and July 1 of each year to have up to 10% of their total earnings withheld to purchase up to 100 shares of the Company's common stock each six-month period.
+Under the Amended and Restated 1996 Employee Stock Purchase Plan, (the "Purchase Plan"), the Company is authorized to issue up to 300,000 shares of common stock to its full-time employees, nearly all of whom are eligible to participate, including the named executive officers.
+Under the terms of the Purchase Plan, employees can choose as of January 1 and July 1 of each year to have up to 10% of their total earnings withheld to purchase up to 250 shares of the Company's common stock each six-month period.
 The purchase price of the stock is 85% of the lower of its beginning-of-the-period or end-of-the-period market prices.